 What are Keywords?
 How Do You Choose Them?

 Keywords are the words a person searches while looking something up on a search engine.
 Start by brainstorming terms that you think your potential customers might search for.
 Next, use a keyword tool like Google Search Console or Google Analytics to help discover the keywords your potential customers are already using.
-You should focus on highly relevant yet low competition keywords.
-Low competition keywords tend to more specific which makes it easier to craft tailored content for your site visitors.
+You should focus on highly relevant yet low-competition keywords.
+Low-competition keywords tend to be more specific which makes it easier to craft tailored content for your site visitors.

 Now that you have your keywords, where do you use them?
 Everywhere!
 Start by including the keyword in your page title, meta description, subheadings, content, images, and URL.
 Including your keywords in these key places helps to improve your SEO ranking.